 Principal Investigators

 Dr. Anne James is an Adjunct Professor in English at the University of Regina.
 She researches in the areas of early modern sermons, particularly on political occasions, and the work of John Donne.
-She is the author of Poets, Players, and Preachers: Remembering the Gunpowder Plot in Seventeenth-Century England (University of Toronto Press, 2016) and a contributing editor to the Oxford edition of the prose letters of John Donne.
+She is the author of Poets, Players, and Preachers: Remembering the Gunpowder Plot in Seventeenth-Century England (University of Toronto Press, 2016) and a contributing editor to the Oxford edition of the prose letters of John Donne. |

-Photo of Brent Nelson Dr. Brent Nelson is a Professor of English at the University of Saskatchewan.
+Dr. Brent Nelson is a Professor of English at the University of Saskatchewan.
+He is author of Holy Ambition: Rhetoric, Courtship, and Devotion in the Sermons of John Donne (MRTS, 2005).
 Most of his research is at the intersection of the digital humanities and early modern literature and culture.
-He is Director of the John Donne Society’s Digital Prose Project and principal investigator on a project on early modern cabinets of curiosities.
+He is Director of the John Donne Society’s Digital Prose Project and principal investigator on a project on early modern cabinets of curiosities. |

 Project Collaborators

-Jon Bath Dr. Jon Bath is an Assistant Professor of Art and Art History, and the Director of the Humanities and Fine Arts Digital Research Centre at the University of Saskatchewan.
-He is the co-lead of the Modeling and Prototyping Team of Implementing New Knowledge Environments (inke.ca), and co-authored chapters for the recently released Cambridge Companion to the History of the Book and Doing Digital Humanities (Routledge).
+Dr. Jon Bath is an Associate Professor of Art and Art History and former Director of the Humanities and Fine Arts Digital Research Centre at the University of Saskatchewan.
+He is the Principal Investigator for the SSHRC-funded Post-Digital Book Arts project and was the co-lead of the Modeling and Prototyping Team of Implementing New Knowledge Environments (inke.ca).
+He has co-authored chapters for the Cambridge Companion to the History of the Book (2015), Doing Digital Humanities (Routledge, 2016) and The Routledge Companion to Media Studies and Digital Humanities (2018), and co-edited Feminist War Games: Mechanisms of War, Feminist Values, and Interventional Games (Routledge, 2019). |

 Project Manager

-Jen Farooq Dr. Jennifer Farooq is a Research Associate at the University of Regina.
+Dr. Jennifer Farooq is the Administrative and Project Coordinator at the School of the Environment at University of Toronto.
+She is also an independent scholar and was project manager of GEMMS though the developmental life of the project.
 Her primary interests include preaching, the publishing and reception of sermons, and religious culture in late seventeenth- and eighteenth-century Britain.
 She is the author of Preaching in Eighteenth-Century London (Boydell, 2013) and has published articles on sermons and religious culture in England, including “Dissenters and Charity Sermons, ca. 1700-1750,” in Protestant Dissent and Philanthropy, c.
 1660-c.
-1920 (Boydell, 2019) and the forthcoming “‘The crown can never have too many liveings’: Queen Anne’s Patronage of the Clergy, 1702–1714,” Later Stuart Queens, 1660-1735 (Palgrave Macmillan).
+1920 (Boydell, 2019) and the forthcoming “‘The crown can never have too many liveings’: Queen Anne’s Patronage of the Clergy, 1702–1714,” Later Stuart Queens, 1660-1735 (Palgrave Macmillan). |

-Research Assistants
+Past Researchers and Research Assistants

 Dr. Kyle Dase, University of Saskatchewan, Research Assistant 2020-21.